talios/clojure-maven-plugin/README.markdown

 Enjoy.

-## clojure:repl, clojure:swank and clojure:nailgun goals
+## clojure:run, clojure:repl, clojure:swank and clojure:nailgun goals

-clojure-maven-plugin supports three goals intended to make it easier to developers to run interactive clojure shells in the context of maven projects.
+clojure-maven-plugin supports four goals intended to make it easier to developers to run clojure shells in the context of maven projects.
 This means that all dependencies in a project's runtime and test scopes will be automatically added to the classpath and available for experimentation.

 <table>
 	<tr>